 The third way was “build it yourself.”
 A massive AK building community started to spring up in the USA around the year 2000.
 Many builders create masterpieces, complete with genuine imported barrels, barely used parts, and much attention to detail.
 Others are in a hurry or are inexperienced and build sub-par rifles, or screw-built guns that can start to come apart after a few magazines.

 The American Made AK

+There are many variations and calibers that the AK-47 comes in.
 Starting around 2010, Domestic AK manufacturing started to rise in the USA with companies like Inter Ordnance and Century Arms taking the lead.
 However, their efforts have been proven to produce guns that are in almost every way inferior to imported AK rifles.
 Cast trunnions and carriers and inferior parts have produced firearms that shoot themselves apart.
-Rifle’s whose head spacing quickly slips into dangerous ground within a few thousand rounds.
+Rifles whose head spacing quickly slips into dangerous ground within a few thousand rounds.

 Palmetto State Armory as of the writing of this article, seems to be the only domestic manufacturer of AK pattern rifles to build anything even halfway decent.
 However, a new trend in domestic AK manufacturing has started to rise in popularity.